 It’s hard not to see your pet every day when you’re so used to seeing him around.
 You can have your pet’s photo turned into a decal and apply it to the side of a simple porcelain urn.
+There are also wooden containers that you can customize yourself, like this one.
 This is a creative way to personalize your pet’s urn.

 Because pets are smaller than people, their cremains can fit into a small wooden box.
 These boxes can be laser engraved or etched with special, personalized details.
 You can request your pet’s name, dates, and even a picture.

 You can also include a special quote.
 Best of all, for something so personalized, this is still an affordable option.
 The cost of an urn like this is typically less than $100.

 12. Pet memorial cremation pendant

 An urn doesn’t always have to be big!
 You can get a cylindrical urn pendant designed to keep ashes.
 This way you can literally keep your pet close to your heart.
 Because this is a small piece, it will only contain a very small portion of ashes.

 You can get a larger metal cylindrical urn to keep the remaining ashes.
 This will coordinate with the pendant.

 Some companies can create custom hourglasses that can hold about eight to 12 ounces of ashes.
 They are available in DIY kits, so all you have to do is add the ashes to a disassembled hourglass and seal it up with epoxy.

 They aren’t necessarily a very accurate timepiece.
 But they can serve as a reminder that life is beautiful.